There are two different types of assessments that happen at Riverside:

 “Formative” assessments are those that are continuous and help us to know exactly the level your child is working at in order to support their progress to the next level.
 Formative assessments happen every day by every teacher so that teaching and learning activities can be modified to improve attainment.

 “Summative” assessments are those that signpost a child’s attainment, usually at the end of a learning stage.
 They are often compared against standards or benchmarks.
-These assessments are the type that parents often hear about and know – SATs, work samples and any tests are summative assessments.
+These assessments are the type that parents often hear about and know – SATs, Mathematics Tables Check, Phonics Check, work samples and any tests are summative assessments.

 The results of our summative assessments in Key Stage 2 are published each year and compared to other schools nationally.
 For many years our results have shown that Riverside is above the national average – our results are outstanding.